Dan J. Harkey

 In 1949, George Zipf, a Philosophy professor at Harvard University, stated:

-The input of resources (people, goods, time, and skills) tends to arrange themselves so that a small portion of resources (20% to 30%) accounts for a larger corresponding output (70% to 80%) of results.
+The input of resources (people, goods, time, and skills) tends to be allocated in a way that a small portion of resources (20% to 30%) accounts for a larger corresponding output (70% to 80%) of results.

 In 1951, Joseph Moses Juran, a management consultant and significant contributor to the quality control revolution, wrote the Quality Control Handbook.
 He renamed the Pareto Principle,